NodeJSEpitech/server/README.md

 #### `GET /me`
 Aim : to get the authenticated user's account information
-Header : `x-authenticated-token`
+Header : `x-authentication-token`
 - Code `403` (unauthorized) :
-    - the value of `x-authenticated-token` is invalid
+    - the value of `x-authentication-token` is invalid
     - user is not found in database
     - user has not logged in
     - user's account has been deleted
 - Code `400` (bad request) :
-    - `x-authenticated-token` is not provided in headers
+    - `x-authentication-token` is not provided in headers
 - Code `200` (success)
     response.data contains user's account information : `{id: [user's id], firstname: [user's firstname], ...}`